-When measuring the breakdown voltage or leakage current of the transistors incorporated in the IC, note that the gate and emitter (source) of each transistor should have the same potential.
-Moreover, care should be taken when performing the measurements, because each transistor is connected as follows:
+When measuring the breakdown voltage or leakage current of the transistors incorporated in the IC, note that the gate and source (emitter) of each transistor should have the same potential.
+Moreover, care should be taken during the measurement because each transistor is connected as follows:

-- All the high-side collectors (drains) are internally connected to the VBB pin. - In the U-phase, the high-side emitter (source) and the low-side collector (drain) are internally connected, and are also connected to the U pin.
+- All the high-side drains (collectors) are internally connected to the VBB pin. - In the U-phase, the high-side source (emitter) and the low-side drain (collector) are internally connected, and are also connected to the U pin.